 The ability to relay the Positive Peace framework is important to implementation as peacebuilding alliances cooperate on the same goals.

 “What impacted me the most was the group of young people with diverse identities in terms of personal histories, places of origin, and accents, as well as diversity in their projects that covered different sectors.
 Across this diversity, there was a common interest in improving conditions.” – Workshop participant

-Ninety-six per cent of participants felt that they made valuable connections thanks to their participation and 87 per cent of participants reported a commitment to connect with peers from their region to maintain future communication.
+96% of workshop participants felt that they made valuable connections thanks to their participation and 87% of participants reported a commitment to connect with peers from their region to maintain future communication.

-The vast majority (94 per cent) of participants learned of new organisations in their line of work at the event, and almost as many plan to collaborate with those new organisations.
+The vast majority (94%) of participants learned of new organisations in their line of work at the event, and almost as many plan to collaborate with those new organisations.

 Vision of Humanity will report on the initiatives and successes of the workshop’s participants as they go on to build peace in their communities with the guidance of the Positive Peace framework.